Find flights

 Top tips for flying with Royal Jordanian

-• If you’re looking for the cheapest Royal Jordanian tickets, then try to fly from Frankfurt am Main Airport, where flights have been cheapest lately.
-The cheapest route from here available recently is to Dubai, and costs £263.
+• If you’re looking for the cheapest Royal Jordanian tickets, then try to fly from London Heathrow Airport, where flights have been cheapest lately.
+The cheapest route from here available recently is to Bangkok Suvarnabhumi Airport, and costs £513.

 Royal Jordanian customer reviews